-Merv differs from most cities of the world – it has survived and flourished under more than 10 different cultures, languages and religions, always remaining a splendid centre of trade, science and art.
-There was needed a terrible tragedy to erase this vivid city – and it happened… It is hard to believe to all of this today, when visitors see just somewhat bland adobe walls and remnants of several buildings scattered over enormous, deserted plain.
+Merv differs from most cities of the world – it has survived and flourished under more than 10 different cultures, languages, and religions, always remaining a splendid center of trade, science and art.
+There was needed a terrible tragedy to erase this vivid city – and it happened… It is hard to believe to all of this today when visitors see just somewhat bland adobe walls and remnants of several buildings scattered over enormous, deserted plain.

 Below follows a timeline of this amazing city:

-- the 3rd millenium BC: small villages start to develop at the inland delta of Murghab River, where the life-bearing waters of river spread in the desert and dissappear.
+- the 3rd millennium BC: small villages start to develop at the inland delta of Murghab River, where the life-bearing waters of the river spread in the desert and disappear.

-- 2300 – 1700 BC: settlements evolve, they form a part of Bronze Age civilisation, named Bactria-Margiana Archaeological Complex by scientists.
+- 2300 – 1700 BC: settlements evolve, they form a part of Bronze Age civilization, named Bactria-Margiana Archaeological Complex by scientists.

 - around 330 BC: Persian Empire is conquered by Alexander the Great.
 Although Pliny the Elder writes that Alexander was in Merv, this most likely did not happen.
 Merv for a short while is renamed to Alexandria.